citp/privacy-policy-historical/a/al/ala/alawar.com.md

-> *The following text is extracted and transformed from the alawar.com privacy policy that was archived on 2018-09-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180904013908id_/https%3A//www.alawar.com/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the alawar.com privacy policy that was archived on 2019-04-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190407091445id_/https%3A//www.alawar.com/privacy_policy.php) for the most accurate reproduction.*

 # Alawar Online Privacy Policy

 ## A. INTRODUCTION

-This privacy statement was last updated on 24th of May 2018.
-Alawar Entertainment, Inc., a Virginia corporation, and its affiliates (collectively, "Alawar") has created this privacy statement in order to disclose our information gathering and dissemination practices for the internet websites alawar.com, alawarhry.cz, alawar.pl, alawar.es, alawar.fr, alawar.nl, alawar.com.br, alawar.com.pt, atarata.com, atarata.pl, atarata.cz, atarata.com/de, atarata.com/tr, atarata.ru, gamextazy.com and others (collectively, "Website").
+This privacy statement was last updated on October 22, 2018.
+Alawar Entertainment, Inc., a Delaware corporation, and its affiliates (collectively, "Alawar") has created this privacy statement in order to disclose our information gathering and dissemination practices for the internet websites alawar.com, alawarhry.cz, alawar.pl, alawar.es, alawar.fr, alawar.nl, alawar.com.br, alawar.com.pt, atarata.com, atarata.pl, atarata.cz, atarata.com/de, atarata.com/tr, atarata.ru, gamextazy.com and others (collectively, "Website").
 While some of Alawar's Websites are deemed to be a U.S. websites, Alawar abides by the safe harbor framework as set forth by the U.S. Department of Commerce regarding the processing, collection, use, and retention of data from the European Union.
 Alawar will be the data controller within the meaning specified in The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
 Upon reading this privacy statement, you will know:

   1. The organization collecting the information.
   2. What Personal information of yours or third party Personal information is collected from you through the Website.